-In this monologue, Rita talks to her friend about how she has a difficult time opening up to people she cares about.
+In this dramatic monologue Protective Shield, Rita talks to her friend about how she has a difficult time opening up to people she cares about.

 RITA: I keep things in.
 Things.
 Emotions.
 My emotions…I know that that’s probably not a good thing.
 Life has made me that way I guess.
 I have a tendency to show no emotion when I am feeling emotion.

 I just have a hard time opening up to someone.
 I get closed off.
 I feel that by being emotional in front of someone, kind of makes me very vulnerable and weak and I have a hard time with that.
 You know, being in that state of vulnerability, it’s not a place where I like to be because I feel like I’m not in control.
 When I’m not in control, I get anxiety.

 Whenever I truly loved anybody and opened myself up to them, they have always stabbed me in the back.
 I have a hard time with that; trusting people.
 It can be anyone…friends, family, boyfriend.
 I’m not sure if I truly trust anyone in my life.
 It’s sort of a protective shield I’ve put up and it only gets stronger with time.

 I do desire to be more vulnerable but at the same time I desire to stay protected.
 I feel torn.
 Every time I do take a risk, I get hurt.
 Not sure if I should keep taking those risks.

 - To read the full one-act ePlay, find purchase link below: